-As you walk into the Study at Yale, you’ll enter a large lobby featuring chairs, stocked bookshelves, tables, and artwork from Yale students.
+As you walk into the Study at Yale, you’ll enter a large lobby (called, appropriately, the Living Room) featuring chairs, stocked bookshelves, tables, and artwork from Yale students.
 It’s reminiscent of a cozy living room, and guests fill the area throughout the day.
 Off the lobby is a small gallery that regularly showcases student art.

 Rooms at the Study at Yale are large and comfortable.
 I recommend getting a campus-view room, which offers large windows overlooking the Yale campus, although the view from the other rooms (Yale Art Campus and City view) are also nice.
 The rooms include a large work desk along the windows, complimentary WiFi, a 37 inch flat-screen television, seersucker robes, and two complimentary bottles of water that are replaced regularly.

 To learn more about the Study at Yale, visit their website.